 Here's something a little different and original, which I recommend reading even if you're a complete beginner to dog training.
 This is a method of dog training that focuses on the way that a dog understands their experiences based on previous experiences that they have had.

 Unlike other best dog training books on this list, this manual provides more of an understanding of the why and how of dog training rather than the “how to.”
 While I don’t recommend this book for newcomers to learn how to train dogs per se, it's useful for any dog owner to keep these things in mind and it's definitely a must-read for anyone looking to understand more about their dog’s motivation.

-6. The Midnight Dog Walkers: Positive Training and Practical Advice for Living with Reactive and Aggressive Dogs
+6. The Midnight Dog Walkers: Positive Training and Practical Advice

 by Annie Phenix

 Training a dog with reactive tendencies or aggression is a task that shouldn’t be taken lightly, and usually requires an experienced and professional dog handler.
 In her book, dog trainer and author Annie Phenix focuses on the use of positive training methods to reinforce desired behavior and reduce unwanted reaction or aggression.